Woodley Mansion: Maret School

 In 1948, about a year after the Stimsons had moved out, Phillips Academy listed Woodley for sale.
 It languished on the market for two years until 1950, when it was sold to a private group of Washingtonians, reportedly for around $200,000 in cash, substantially less than its listing price of $400,000.
 From the beginning, the plan was to sell it to the Maret School in a real-estate swap for Maret's existing property on Kalorama Street and sundry other property the school held.
 Local residents objected strongly to the estate being used as a school, protesting both its change of character, and potential noise and traffic issues.
 A Citizens Emergency Committee to Save Woodley was created to lobby the city zoning board to deny Maret's use request, as well as an additional request to use add apartments to 10 acres of the estate.
-Initially denied their rezoning request, Maret finally received permission to operate a school in the building in June 1951, after Maret agreed to only use the first floor of the building as a school and to make no external changes to the building.
+Initially denied their rezoning request, Maret finally received permission to operate a school in the building in June 1951, after Maret agreed to use only the first floor of the building as a school and to make no external changes to the building.

 In August 1952, a "major part" of the mansion was reported destroyed in a three-alarm fire, as it was being remodeled for use in the fall semester.
 The damage was estimated at $100,000.
 The school opened successfully in September.